 Benefit Coverage Changes.
 To change insurance benefit coverage, employees must notify Human Resources (HR) within 30 days of the event triggering the change.
 If the change is not made within 30 days, the effective date of benefit change may be delayed.
 Employees cannot change their coverage at any time other than the enrollment period unless they experience a “qualifying event”.
 Qualifying events include: marriage, divorce, birth or adoption of a child, change in employment status of employee or employee’s spouse, death of a dependent, or loss of eligibility for dependent coverage.
 Employees must provide all required documents and certificates to Human Resources (HR) within 30 days of the qualifying event.

 With respect to employing individuals, closely related family members in the Company may be employed by UIC as long as their employment does not:

-Create real or potential and unavoidable conflicts of interest; or
+- Create real or potential and unavoidable conflicts of interest or workplace management concerns; or

 For purposes of this policy, closely related family members include the following: parents, brothers, sisters, children, spouses, in-laws, members of an employee’s household and other relationships that the Company determines may cause an undesirable working environment.

-The provisions of the section shall apply to promotions, demotions, transfers, reinstatements and new appointments but shall not be interpreted retroactively to affect situations of employment in effect prior to the enactment of this policy.
+The provisions of the section shall apply to promotions, demotions, transfers, reinstatements and new appointments.

 In the event that employees become a related family member after the start of their employment, it is the responsibility of the involved employee(s) to notify their supervisor.